yoelmatveyev/Izhora/README.md

 The format of raw images is as follows:

 Any line containing # is treated as a comment.
 Addresses and register values are written in hex without any delimiters.
-Ommited values are treated as 0, e.g. there is no need to write "PC: 0000" explicitly.
+Omitted values are treated as 0, e.g. there is no need to write "PC: 0000" explicitly.
 A0 is the accumulator (registers A1-A3, also serving as shadow accumulators, are to be added in future versions of the machine).
 CT is the step counter, for the time being only relevant for the emulator.

 PC : FFFF